Aliases for CCT6A Gene

 GeneCards Summary for CCT6A Gene

-CCT6A (Chaperonin Containing TCP1, Subunit 6A (Zeta 1)) is a Protein Coding gene.
-Diseases associated with CCT6A include morphine dependence.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
-GO annotations related to this gene include unfolded protein binding.
+CCT6A (Chaperonin Containing TCP1 Subunit 6A) is a Protein Coding gene.
+Among its related pathways are Transport to the Golgi and subsequent modification and Chaperonin-mediated protein folding.
+GO annotations related to this gene include poly(A) RNA binding and unfolded protein binding.
 An important paralog of this gene is CCT6B.

 UniProtKB/Swiss-Prot for CCT6A Gene

 Molecular chaperone; assists the folding of proteins upon ATP hydrolysis.
 Known to play a role, in vitro, in the folding of actin and tubulin.